-Much talk can be had in regards to buying domain names with hyphens or dashes.
+Much talk can be had regarding buying domain names with hyphens or dashes.

 The don’t ever buy a domain with a hyphen camp…

-There is the camp that is totally against it as if buying domains with hyphens is the unforgivable sin.
+There is the camp that is totally against it, as if buying domains with hyphens is an unforgivable sin.

 If a hyphenated or dashed domain were the last domain name on earth to use, they wouldn’t dare think of buying and surely not using such a domain name.